akka/akka-http/docs/src/main/paradox/server-side/server-https-support.md

 `ConnectionContext` factory.
 The function passed to `httpsServer` will be invoked on each connection so can return differently configured `SSLEngine`s over time.

+The function for creating the `SSLEngine` can be manually implemented, but for convenience a few utilities are provided in the @apidoc[SSLContextUtils$] class.
-Here is an example providing a cached `SSLEngine` that is periodically reloaded to pick up updated certificates.
-Note that it uses the Akka core `akka-pki` module to get access to `CertificateReader` and `DERPrivateKeyLoader` read and parse `.pem` files:
+Here is an example using those utilities providing a cached `SSLEngine` that is periodically reloaded to pick up updated certificates:

 Scala
 :  @@snip [HttpsServerExampleSpec.scala](/docs/src/test/scala/docs/http/scaladsl/server/HttpsServerExampleSpec.scala) { #rotate-certs }